Dreaca/ECA-Work-Repo/README.md

 - Backend: run `mvn -q -e -DskipTests package` at repo root to build services.
 - Frontend: run `npm install` then `npm run dev` inside `frontend-app`.

+## Switching Environments (Spring Profiles)

+- Each backend service can run in different environments using Spring profiles.
+The available profiles are:

+  - dev – Local/Docker development

+  - gcp – Google Cloud Platform

+  - aws – AWS deployment

+## How to set the active profile:

+- Via application.properties (less flexible)

+`spring.profiles.active=aws`

+- Via command line (recommended)

+- #### Run with AWS profile
+`mvn spring-boot:run -Dspring-boot.run.profiles=aws`

+- #### Run with GCP profile
+`mvn spring-boot:run -Dspring-boot.run.profiles=gcp`

+- #### Run with dev profile
+`mvn spring-boot:run -Dspring-boot.run.profiles=dev`

+- Via environment variable

+`export SPRING_PROFILES_ACTIVE=aws
+java -jar target/<service-name>.jar`

+**Change the profile to aws, gcp, or dev depending on where you want the service to run.
+This applies to course-service, student-service, and media-service.**

+## **Notes**

+- Make sure to configure database credentials and endpoints in the respective `application-<profile>.properties`.

+- For media-service, ensure the `MEDIA_STORAGE_DIR` exists or is writable if you override it.

+- Frontend communicates with backend services on their respective ports (`8081–8083`).
+Update API URLs in `frontend-app/src/`config if needed.

+## Additional

+- GCP currently working on Public API to work it on your machine you will need to create a GCP SQL database then whitelist your public (Not the local ip) ip in the networking tab of your mysql instance.
+-